neutralica/hson-unsafe/src/docs/3-livetree.docs.md

 ## Querying

-A `LiveTree_NEW` wraps the current selection (one or more nodes).
+A `LiveTree` wraps the current selection (one or more nodes).
 Methods return a new wrapper unless noted.

 ```ts
 // CSS-ish string or object query